people were supported by Tools for Self Reliance in the last year

 On average, 85% of people who join a training course with Tools for Self Reliance are running a business and have increased their income six months after completion.
 With the additional income from their own enterprises, trainees can buy more food of a better quality, improve their living conditions, educate their children, and access medical care.

-Small and micro enterprises are recognised as of critical importance to reducing inequality and improving life chances for people in some of the poorest countries in the world.
-Vocational training and small scale enterprises are identified in the Sustainable Development Goals as important activities for achieving change, and Tools for Self Reliance plays an important part in livelihood development in Africa.
+Small and micro enterprises are critical to reducing inequality and improving life chances for people in some of the poorest countries in the world.
+Vocational training and small scale enterprises are identified in the Sustainable Development Goals as crucial activities for achieving change, and Tools for Self Reliance plays an important part in livelihood development in Africa.

 “I am in control of my life.” – Mercy Mzinga, Malawi